cmry/omesa/README.rst

 .. _readthedocs: http://omesa.readthedocs.org/

-A small framework for reproducible Text Mining research that largely builds on top of "_scikit-learn".
+A small framework for reproducible Text Mining research that largely builds on top of scikit-learn_.
 Its goal is to make common research procedures fully automated, optimized, and well recorded.
 To this end it features:

 - Exhaustive search over best features, pipeline options, to classifier optimization.